ombu/you-said-it/README.md

 ## Setup

-- Place the recent bot logs in the logs directory
+- Place the bubot logs in the `logs` directory
-- Downalod or synlink the Dojo Toolkit in static/js/dt (e.g. static/js/dt/dojo,
+- Downalod or symlink the Dojo Toolkit version 1.7 in `static/js/dt` (e.g.
-  static/js/dt/dijit, etc.)
+  `static/js/dt/dojo`, `static/js/dt/dijit`, etc.).

+## Build Javascript

+To compile the Javascript into a single file for production use, run `build.sh` from the root of the repo, then change the refernce to `boot.js` in `templates/log.html` from: `/static/js/yousaidit/boot.js` to `/static/js/dist/yousaidit/boot.js`.

 *In progress*